oks-erm/quiz-time/README.md

 ### Visual Effects

 #### Shadows
-As the Home Page consists of the form with two input elements: a text field and a submit button.
-It was important to add volume and make them more appealing to engage, especially with such a bold and vibrant surroundings with plenty of neon glowing.
+As the Home Page consists of the form with two input elements, a text field and a submit button.
+It was important to add volume and make them more appealing to engage, especially with such bold and vibrant surroundings with plenty of neon glowing.

 #### Logo and Page Headings Gradient
-Logo was sourced from a shutterstock image, edited by me to maintain the colour palette.
-Also it inspired the CSS neon frame.
+The logo was sourced from a Shutterstock image, edited by me to maintain the colour palette.
+Also, it inspired the CSS neon frame.

 #### Neon frame
-Initially the neon frame was a part of the background image, but it turned out to be a poor solution considering the required responsiveness.
+Initially, the neon frame was a part of the background image, but it turned out to be a poor solution considering the required responsiveness.
 So the adaptive neon frame was implemented.
-Neon glowing effect was immitated by multiple shadows in CSS and the frame was established with a grid.
+The neon glowing effect was imitated by multiple box-shadows in CSS and the frame was set up with a grid.

 #### Buttons and Hover Effects
 There are two types of buttons: game buttons and navigation buttons.
-Game buttons offer hover over effect: it changes inset shadow colour to invite the user to engage and demonstrate that the elements are interactive.
+Game buttons offer a hover-over effect: it changes the inset shadow colour to invite the user to engage and demonstrate that the elements are interactive.
-Navigation buttons have subtle glowing animation at all times, as well as changing colour when being hoved over with the mouse.
+Navigation buttons have subtle glowing animation at all times, as well as changing colour when being hovered over with the mouse.

 #### Animated glowing
-Animated glowing pulsating effect is used for headings and navigation buttons to create the neon aesthetics.
+An animated glowing pulsating effect is used for headings and navigation buttons to create neon aesthetics.
 The glowing is very subtle, so it does not compromise legibility.
 Keeping in mind that it might cause accessibility issues, the website includes a media query for people who prefer reduced motion.

 #### Loader
-All pages are fitted with loaders(magenta dots on black background), because at many points the website interracts with external APIs and awaits for the data, which might take some time, it was decided to implement a loader to inform the user that something is in progress and the website is not broken.
-Moreover the slow fadeout effect provides a smooth aesthetical transition between pages even if we do not happen to see the loader running.
+All pages are fitted with loaders(magenta dots on black background) because at many points the website interacts with external APIs and awaits the data, which might take some time, it was decided to implement a loader to inform the user that something is in progress and the website is not broken.
+Moreover, the slow fadeout effect provides a smooth aesthetical transition between pages even if we do not happen to see the loader running.

 #### Confetti burst
-When the highscores modal appears it is celebrated with a confetti burst created with [Confetti](https://www.npmjs.com/package/canvas-confetti) JS library.
+When the high scores modal appears, it is celebrated with a confetti burst created with [Confetti](https://www.npmjs.com/package/canvas-confetti) JS library.

 #### Increment Score animation
-When the score increments it is accompanied with a little burst of particles around the changing number.
+When the score increments, it is accompanied by a little burst of particles around the changing number.
 The effect is created with [Mo JS](https://mojs.github.io/) JS library.

 #### Cursor
 For all elements that can be clicked a custom cursor appears when being hovered over with the mouse.